SkylabCoders/bootcamp-summer2016/src/md/index.md

 <span class="fa fa-github-alt"></span> [Find interesting projects on GitHub to clone and fork](https://github.com/explore )

-!SLIDE git exercise todo
+!SLIDE git exercise small

 ## <span class="icon-laptop"></span> Git practice

-Practice:
-- Create Project & Local Repository
-- Do some changes
+Create a folder called `notes-bootcamp` and inside of it create a file named `README.md` containing 3 interesting ideas you have learned today and then:

+- initiliaze a git repository
-- Add changes to repo
+- `add` this new file to the repo
-- Create remote repository
-- Sync Changes
+- `commit` the change
+- add 2 more interesting ideas to the `README.md`
+- `add` this new file to staging
+- `commit` this new change
+- check the `log` of commits

-!SLIDE git exercise todo
+!SLIDE git exercise

 ## <span class="icon-laptop"></span> Git practice

-Practice:
-- Create Remote Repo Github
+- Create a remote repo on github called `notes-bootcamp`
+- Add this remote repo (`git remote add`) to your local repo
+- `push` your changes to the remote repo
+- add 4 more interesting ideas to the `README.md`
+- `add` & `commit`  your change to the local repo
-- Clone repo
+- sync w/ the remote repo (`push`ing your latest changes)
-- Changes & Commit
-- Push Changes

 !SLIDE git